A Brazilian leader in construction disputes

 In 2013, the firm obtained a favourable ICC award for a German client in a US$28 million dispute with a Brazilian company regarding the transfer of technology and export of products to Brazil.

 That year, the firm also achieved success for a creditor client in an ICC claim brought by a Brazilian dairy company seeking to annul a debt restructuring deal.
-The case was worth US$80 million.
+The case is worth US$80 million.